Integrations

 FieldRequiredDescription

-driverYesSource connector: dbt, metricflow, lookml, metabase, looker, or notion
+driverYesSource connector: dbt, metricflow, lookml, metabase, looker, notion, sigma, or gdrive

 source_dirFor local file sourcesAbsolute or project-relative source directory